gretelai/gretel-hybrid/charts/gretel-agent/README.md

 Once installed, run `helm test gretel-agent` to test running an amplify model against the project/ bucket you've chosen.

+## Setting the API Key externally

+If you're using a secrets store CSI driver and would like to store your Gretel API key using an external service (like AWS Secrets Manager), [sync your external secret as a k8s secret](https://secrets-store-csi-driver.sigs.k8s.io/topics/sync-as-kubernetes-secret) and pass the name of the resulting k8s secret to `gretelConfig.apiKeySecretRef`.
+The opaque secret should contain the GRETEL_API_KEY key with your API key as the value.
+Leave `gretelConfig.apiKey` unset when using `gretelConfig.apiKeySecretRef`.

 ## Parameters

 ### Common parameters